PTSD: National Center for PTSD

 Cognitive Processing Therapy (CPT) is an evidence-based psychotherapy for PTSD.
 Research has shown CPT to be one of the most effective treatments for PTSD.

-CPT Coach is an application (app) for mobile devices (iPhone, Android phone, iPod Touch, iPad, or Android tablet) that was created to increase conveniences for clinicians and patients working through the CPT treatment manual.
+CPT Coach is a free application (app) for mobile devices (smartphones and tablets) that was created to increase convenience for clinicians and patients completing CPT.
 The app is downloaded onto a patient's mobile device to be used as a treatment companion during CPT.

 How to Use CPT Coach

 CPT Coach is intended for use as a treatment companion for a patient working with a therapist trained in Cognitive Processing Therapy.
 CPT is a recommended (evidence-based) treatment for PTSD that is available at VA/DoD and other behavioral health clinics.

 CPT Coach may help to increase the rates with which providers use CPT after training and improve adherence to the published treatment manual.
 The conveniences of CPT Coach may also improve patient homework adherence and, as a result, improve treatment outcomes.

 Health care providers interested in using this app should review the app itself before introducing it to clients.